nandastone/hum-js13k/README.md

 Hum
 ====
 My entry into the js13kGames (http://js13kgames.com) competition.

-Play Roger the hummingbird in his quest for nectar.
+Play Roger the hummingbird in his quest for delicious nectar!

 Credits
 ----